binarez/xcpp/README.md

 # xcpp

+TODO FIX description

-TODO FIX: xcpp stands for eXecute C++: a bash script that runs C++ source code quickly. xcpp is C++ in a preconfigured environnement in which .
+xcpp stands for eXecute C++: a bash script that runs C++ source code quickly. xcpp is C++ in a preconfigured environnement in which .
 There are some downsides to using xcpp:  xcpp lets you write C++ code in a preconfigured environnement in which . xcpp is mainly built for quick, dirty and small programes.
 You can think of it as C++ scripting if you like.
 Remember that it is compiled.
 If you some code processing a lot of data, you will benefit from using xcpp because you will be running .
 If you are writing You do not have to worry about which part of STL to include: it is all included.
 Every single C++ standard library is preincluded .
 You are not permitted to define a main() function.

 # How does it work?